jmcgloin/music_mastery/README.md

 X- - strong params
 X- - redirect to musician_show if create succeeds
 X- - redirect to sign up if create fails
+X- create show action
+X- create show  view to display:
+X- - user name with welcome message
+X- - list of instruments (links) with add more link, or add instrument if no instruments X- - list of pieces (links) with link to add more, or add piece if no pieces X- create a view musician/new with a form with nested fields for creating first instrument upon musician creation

 LATER: